marcodelapierre/trinity-nf/README.md

-**NOTE**: development of this pipeline is currently paused.
-I will resume it when/if relevant.
+**NOTE**: development of this pipeline is currently STALLED.
+It will be resumed it when/if relevant.

 ## Trinity assembly pipeline for USyd